 The girls had it good.
 They stayed on the blacktop and kept their pretty shoes and clean socks pristine by simply skipping rope.
 Sometimes two would spin a long rope round and round while one or two skipped within.
 Other times they had their own rope and jumped by themselves.
 Obesity issues?
 Not then, it seemed.
-Something as simple as a pretty rope, a silly song, some imagination and a little initiative could beat that monster back.

 And when the occasional foul ball landed near where they were playing, the girls were more than happy to retrieve it for the boys.
 It was social interaction of the most positive kind.

 Warm Aprils were important for the young sandlot baseball players.
 Wet fields could do great damage to the actual baseballs.
 Everyone had a ball, but not everyone wanted to share the ball with others in the early part of the season.
 Once a baseball had found a puddle or rolled through the wet grass it would become unusable until another day, and even then it just wasn’t quite the same.
 It had a crusty and heavy feel and really needed to be rubbed hard and often to get close to its former self.

 So, we all brought our bats and gloves.
 Few, though, would risk their baseballs early in the spring.
 We’d send the kids home to look for baseballs used the previous summer.
 If you had been given a new ball at Christmas or been handed a new glossy-white,

 high-stitched sphere by your dad or an uncle, that ball would not make its debut until May, June